kaiwalya-joshi/Eagle_Vision/README.md

 # Eagle_Vision

-This repository is created for **Institute Technical Summer Project (ITSP).** i.e. arranged by Institute Technical Council(ITC) of IIT Bombay.
-This repository consist of codes and images related 3D mapping with bot.
+This repository is created for **Institute Technical Summer Project (ITSP).** arranged by Institute Technical Council(ITC) of IIT Bombay.
+This repository consists of codes and images related to 3D mapping with bot.

 ## Short Description: